cenong/vrgallery/MuseumNight.md

 Upon exiting the fitness room, the player enters the pain management and rehabilitation room.
 ![](media/room3.png?raw=true "Room3")

-From the pain management and rehabilitation room, a doorway leads to the stress management exhibit, located at the back of the gallery.
+From the pain management and rehabilitation room, the player has two options - one doorway goes back to the lobby while another doorway leads to the stress management exhibit, located at the back of the gallery.
 ![](media/room4.png?raw=true "Room4")

 Finally, the player enters the education exhibit which leads back to the lobby and concludes the tour.